php-db/phpdb-sqlite/README.md

-# laminas-db-adapter-sqlite
+# phpdb-adapter-sqlite

-This package provides SQLite support for Laminas Db.
+This package provides SQLite support for php-db.